AustinSpinazze/LDAP-Connector/README.md

+This project was built as a proof of concept to show that it is possible to securely connect and read from an active directory service using React and Electron.
+This project was built using React, Electron, and ActiveDirectory2.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts